-IBM MQ can be configured as an external JMS provider for JBoss EAP 7.3.
+IBM MQ can be configured as an external JMS provider for JBoss EAP 7.4.
 This section covers the steps to deploy and configure the IBM MQ resource adapter in JBoss EAP.
 This deployment and configuration can be accomplished by using the management CLI tool or the web-based management console.
+See JBoss EAP supported configurations for the most current information about the supported configurations of IBM MQ.